emad-elsaid/emad-elsaid.github.io/_posts/2020-11-20-Why I became a software developer.md

 everyone.

-At high school they taught us Microsoft Visual Basic 6.0 this is where I was a constant visitor to the computer lab, I learned also Macromedia Flash 5.0 there. built my first simple applications. learned mixing musing in Fruity loops and many other applications that a demo version of it was in the magazine CD I tried so many of them.
+At high school they taught us Microsoft Visual Basic 6.0 this is where I was a regular visitor to the computer lab, I learned also Macromedia Flash 5.0 there. built my first simple applications. learned mixing musing in Fruity loops and many other applications that a demo version of it was in the magazine CD I tried so many of them.
 Deamweaver, Swish, Freehand, Microsoft movie maker. many others